icmaa/vue-storefront/src/modules/icmaa-external-checkout/README.md

 Use our default magento checkout as bypass.
 Based on: https://github.com/Vendic/vsf-external-checkout

+**Because of the cookie-session handling, this module is only working when both systems, Magento and VSF, are running behind the same domain.**

 ## Session conflicts and logging out in both systems

 There are some major caveats for bypassing the checkout.
 One of it is that you have to handle two session routines.